allenai/allenact/projects/tutorials/minigrid_tutorial.md

 - A second stage where we test saved checkpoints with a larger set of tasks.

-The entire configuration for the experiment, including training, validation and testing, is encapsulated in a single class implementing an `ExperimentConfig` abstraction.
+The entire configuration for the experiment, including training, validation and testing, is encapsulated in a single class implementing the `ExperimentConfig` abstraction.
 For this tutorial, we will follow the config under [projects/tutorials/minigrid_tutorial.py](./minigrid_tutorial.py).

 The `ExperimentConfig` abstraction is used by the